ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
-Ensure that the preferred languages are passed in the correct format (e.g. "eng,fra").
+Ensure to pass the preferred languages in the correct format (e.g. "eng,fra").
 The method will return an error if the format is incorrect.
-Also, make sure to handle the returned string properly to avoid memory leaks.
+Also, handle the returned string carefully to avoid memory corruption.
 </details>

 ### Parameters